 Pointing is an important developmental milestone for young children.
 It helps them learn language, gives them a better understanding of their environment, and provides the ability to socialize with others in a meaningful way.
 Teaching pointing to your autistic child may be challenging, but it’s not impossible!

 We’ve been working for over a year (and counting) on teaching Big A to point to objects.
-Our two-year-old toddler is diagnosed with autism spectrum disorder, and didn’t point in any situation: pictures in books, items of interest, or making choices.
-The lack of pointing and other gestures complicates communication issues, specially for non verbal toddlers with autism.
+Our two-year-old toddler is diagnosed with autism and didn’t point in any situation: pictures in books, items of interest, or making choices.
+The lack of pointing and other gestures complicates communication issues, especially for nonverbal toddlers with autism.

 Now, after a year of hard work, he is sometimes pointing on his own and we’re working on generalizing this behavior.